 Unclassified employees (.25 FTE and above) participate in either the Individual Retirement Account Plan (IRAP) or Teacher Retirement Association (TRA).
 Full-time employees also participate in the Supplemental Retirement Plan (SRP) after completion of two years of employment.
 New employees have one year to review the provisions of the IRAP and TRA plans to determine retirement plan choice.

 Contact Human Resources for the TRA election form.

 AFSCME, MAPE, MMA, MNA, Commissioner's Plan, Managerial Plan

 Classified employees participate in the Minnesota State Retirement System (MSRS) General Plan which is a defined benefit plan with all investments managed by the State Board of Investment.
 MSRS requires a vesting period and provides a guaranteed lifetime annuity to eligible retirees.

 Voluntary Retirement Plans

 Preparing to Retire

+Meet with your retirement plan administrator(s) about your retirement account.
 You may have additional retirement plans to contact as well based on individual investing and/or previous employment.